Beethoven, Schubert, Chopin, Berlioz, Mozart, Brahms, Handel, etc. It’s easy to name the famous composers.

 While most people can name a legendary pianist, it’s a little harder to name a performer famous for playing the violin or from the strings section.

-Whether they were a conductor, soloist, or composer, there have been a good number of skilled musicians who studied the instrument and are renowned for violin playing throughout the history of music.
+Whether they were a conductor, soloist, or composer, there have been a good number of skilled musicians who underwent violin tuition the instrument and are renowned for violin playing throughout the history of music.

 Be it romanticism (the Tchaikovsky Violin Concerto in D Major, for example), baroque, or classical music, there are plenty of famous violinists who have performed as solosists and as part of the orchestra.